jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 exec myprocess
 ```

 Ubuntu adopted Upstart in 2006, Fedora adopted it as a SysVinit supplemental replacement in Fedora 9 - until version 18, when systemd was ready.
 RHEL and CentOS used Upstart as well until RHEL 7, and ChromeOS still does (OS for Chromebooks).
 Debian considered using Upstart when Debian 8 was being developed but instead decided to jump to systemd instead.
 When Debian made the jump, this forced Ubuntu, which is a Debian derived distribution, to abandon work on Upstart and switch to systemd as their init system--though they fought until the bitter end.

 Upstart was seen as the compromise between SysVinit and its failings but in the end systemd won out.
 MacOS uses their own version called [launchd](https://en.wikipedia.org/wiki/Launchd "launchd") and Sun/Oracle Solaris and Illumos/SmartOS use [SMF](https://en.wikipedia.org/wiki/Service_Management_Facility "SMF") which are similar to Upstart in concept but have OS specific extensions.

-### Other SysVinit replacements
+### Other SysVinit Linux Replacements

 Upstart wasn't the only replacement option, currently there are two major ones, [OpenRC](https://wiki.archlinux.org/index.php/OpenRC "OpenRC Wiki Page") and [runit](http://smarden.org/runit/ "runit wikipage").
 OpenRC is maintained by the Gentoo Linux developers, runit is focused on being *"a cross-platform Unix init scheme with service supervision, a replacement for sysvinit, and other init schemes.
 It runs on GNU/Linux, *BSD, MacOSX, Solaris, and can easily be adapted to other Unix operating systems[^123]."* Devuan Linux, which is the Debian fork without systemd, still uses sysVinit but has the ability to use OpenRC or runit if you so choose.

 OpenRC and runit do not use systemd at all and therefore any software that requires systemd as a dependency, such as the [GNOME desktop](https://blogs.gnome.org/ovitters/2013/09/25/gnome-and-logindsystemd-thoughts/ "Gnome3 dependecy on systemd"), then cannot be used.
 These new projects maintain the backward compatibility of SysVinit but improve or adopt systemd style improvements and management where feasible.
 Here is a comparison table between systemd, sysVinit, and OpenRC:

            systemd                         SysVinit                         OpenRC
 ------------------------------  -------------------------------- --------------------------------